 Scientifically, there are a number of reasons why this happens, from activity inside the body to the production of insulin.
-In fiction, however, a food coma is typically a result of pigging out on food, particularly fatty foods like meat.
+In fiction, however, a food coma is typically a result of pigging out on food, particularly carbohydrates.

 This is a common Sitcom trope; it invariably comes into play in a festive or holiday episode, when the family have just had the major annual blowout (Thanksgiving in American sitcoms, Christmas in British) and the camera pans around a room full of comatose and happy people.
-Farting may be added for extra laughs.
+Farting or Faceplanting into Food may be added for extra laughs.

 Needless to say, this is Truth in Television.
 See Acid Reflux Nightmare, Balloon Belly, and Death by Gluttony for other negative effects of eating too much.
 Compare with Brain Freeze for another type of negative consequence after eating.